open-atmos/PySDM/paper/paper.md

 `PySDM` ships with a setup.py file allowing installation using the `pip` package manager (i.e., `pip install git+https://github.com/atmos-cloud-sim-uj/PySDM.git`).

 `PySDM` has two alternative parallel number-crunching backends available: multi-threaded CPU backend based on `Numba` [@Numba] and GPU-resident backend built on top of `ThrustRTC` [@ThrustRTC].
-The optional GPU backend relies on proprietary vendor-specific CUDA technology, the accompanying non-free software and drivers; `ThrustRTC` and `CURandRTC` packages released under the Anti-996 license.
+The optional GPU backend relies on proprietary vendor-specific CUDA technology, the accompanying non-free software and drivers; `ThrustRTC` and `CURandRTC` packages are released under the Anti-996 license.

 The usage examples for `Python` were developed embracing the `Jupyter` interactive platform allowing control of the simulations via web browser.
-All Python examples are ready for use in the cloud using the `mybinder.org` and the `Google Colab` platforms.
+All Python examples are ready for use with the `mybinder.org` and the `Google Colab` platforms.

-Continuous integration infrastructure used in the development of PySDM assures the targeted full usability on Linux, macOS and Windows environments and as of the time of writing full compatibility with Python versions 3.7 through 3.9 is maintained.
+Continuous integration infrastructure used in the development of PySDM assures the targeted full usability on Linux, macOS and Windows environments.
+Compatibility with Python versions 3.7 through 3.9 is maintained as of time of writing.
 Test coverage for PySDM is reported using the `codecov.io` platform.
 Coverage analysis of the backend code requires execution with JIT-compilation disabled for the CPU backend (e.g., using the `NUMBA_DISABLE_JIT=1` environment variable setting).
-For the GPU backend, a purpose-built `FakeThrust` package is shipped with `PySDM` which implements a subset of the `ThrustRTC` API and translates C++ kernels into equivalent `Numba` parallel Python code for debugging and coverage analysis.
+For the GPU backend, a purpose-built `FakeThrust` class is shipped with `PySDM` which implements a subset of the `ThrustRTC` API and translates C++ kernels into equivalent `Numba` parallel Python code for debugging and coverage analysis.

 The `Pint` dimensional analysis package is used for unit testing.
 It allows asserting on the dimensionality of arithmetic expressions representing physical formulae.
-In order to enable JIT compilation of the formulae, a `FakeUnitRegistry` class is shipped that mocks the `Pint` API reducing its functionality to SI prefix handling for simulation runs.
+In order to enable JIT compilation of the formulae for simulation runs, a purpose-built `FakeUnitRegistry` class that mocks the `Pint` API reducing its functionality to SI prefix handling is used by default outside of tests.

 # API in brief